 If you are travelling or living in a foreign country you must comply with its laws and regulations.
 Being a New Zealand citizen does not lead to any special treatment.
 Local laws may differ from those in New Zealand, with much harsher penalties in some countries than for similar offences committed in New Zealand.
+In some countries penalties for drug offences and serious crimes such as murder and sexual assault are severe and can include the death penalty.
 Prison conditions may be much worse than in New Zealand.

 The New Zealand Government and its officials cannot intervene in the justice system and law courts of other countries, or resolve immigration violation decisions.